-Stickler syndrome is a genetic disorder that affects collagen, the connective tissue of the body.
-Collagen is a main component of the cornea, the clear, round dome covering the eye's iris and pupil, and the sclera (the white part of the eye).
+Stickler syndrome is a genetic disorder that causes joint, hearing, and vision problems.
+It affects collagen, the connective tissue of the body.
+Collagen is a main component of the eye’s cornea and sclera.

 Who is at risk for Stickler syndrome?

 Some people inherit Stickler syndrome from a parent.
 A parent with Stickler syndrome has a 50 percent chance of passing the disorder along to a child.
 However, other people have no family members who have Stickler syndrome.
 In those cases, a new change in their genes caused the syndrome.